next-boost/next-boost/README.md

 - For architecture with multiple load-balanced rendering servers, the benefit of using `next-boost` is limited.
 Until the url is hit on every backend server, it can still miss the cache.
 Though sharing the cache on network file systems with servers might help.
 - For session/cookie based pages, like user's dashboard and etc, next-boost is not a good choice as the page is updated in the background and the user might ha.
+- `worker_threads` is a relatively "new" API and was added since node.js 10.5.0. `next-boost` was only tested on node.js LTS (12.x).

 ## FAQs